Terms of Business

 Terms and Conditions of Business

 Our aim is to provide our clients with high quality legal services at a reasonable cost.
 This letter sets out the basis on which we will act for you and we hope that you find it helpful.
-You can download a copy of the Terms and Conditions of Business here.
+You can download a copy of the Terms and Conditions of Business as a PDF (175KB) here.

 - People Responsible for your work